MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 The output of the command will be a DACPAC that is generated from the collection database Tfs_Foo called Tfs_Foo.dacpac.

-If you run into trouble generating the DACPAC or if your total collection data size is greater than 500GBs, please reach out to [vstsdataimport@microsoft.com](mailto:vstsdataimport@microsoft.com).
-We'll work with you to get your collection imported into VSTS.

 ### Importing Large Collections

+> [!NOTE]
 > Importing using a SQL Azure VM must only be used if your collection database is above the recommended size below.
 Otherwise, use the DACPAC method outlined above.

 DACPACs offer a fast and relatively simplistic method for moving collections into VSTS.
 However, once a collection database crosses the 150GB size threshold the benefits of using a DACPAC start to diminish.
 For databases over this size threshold, a different data packaging approach is required to migrate to VSTS.
+If you're unsure if your collection is over the size threshold then you should run a TfsMigrator validate on the collection.
+The validation will let you know if you need to use the SQL Azure VM method for import or not.

-Before going any further, it’s always recommended to see if [old data can be cleaned up](../accounts/clean-up-data.md?toc=/vsts/tfs-server/toc.json&bc=/vsts/tfs-server/breadcrumb/toc.json).
-Overtime collections can build up very large volumes of data.
-This is a natural part of the devops process.
+Before going any further, it’s always recommended to see if [old data can be cleaned up](https://www.visualstudio.com/en-us/docs/setup-admin/clean-up-data).
+Over time collections can build up very large volumes of data.
+This is a natural part of the DevOps process.
 However, some of this data might no longer be relevant and doesn’t need to be kept around.
 Some common examples are older workspaces and build results.
-Cleaning older, no longer relevant artifacts, might remove a lot more space than one would expect.
+Cleaning older, no longer relevant artifacts might remove a lot more space than one would expect.
 It could be the difference between using the DACPAC import method or having to use a SQL Azure VM.
 It's important to note that once you deleted older data that it **CANNOT** be recovered without restoring an older backup of the collection.

+If you are under the DACPAC threshold, follow the instructions to [generate a DACPAC](#generating-a-dacpac) for import.
 If you’re still unable to get the database under the DACPAC threshold then you will need to setup a SQL Azure VM to import to VSTS.
-There several steps involved in setting up a SQL Azure VM for migrating data to VSTS.
 We’ll walk through how to accomplish this end-to-end.
-Steps covered include:
+At a high-level the steps covered include:

 1. Setting up a SQL Azure VM
+2. Optionally, we recommend restricting access to just VSTS IPs
-2. Restoring your database on the VM
+3. Restoring your database on the VM
-3. Creating an identity to connect to the collection database
+4. Creating an identity to connect to the collection database
-4. Configuring your import specification file to use a SQL connection string
+5. Configuring your import specification file to use a SQL connection string

-5. Optionally, we recommend restricting access to just VSTS IPs
+#### Creating the SQL Azure VM
 Setting up a SQL Azure VM can be done from the Azure portal with just a few clicks.
-Azure has a [tutorial](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision) on how to setup and configure a SQL Azure VM.
+Azure has a [tutorial](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-portal-sql-server-provision/) on how to setup and configure a SQL Azure VM.
 Follow that tutorial to ensure that your VM is configured correctly and SQL can be accessed remotely.
-Note, it’s important that you put your VM in the same Azure region that your future VSTS account will be residing.
-This will increase the import speed as all transfers will be within a data center.

-Below are some recommended configurations for your SQL Azure VM.

-1. It's recommended that D Series VMs be used as they're optimized for database operations.
-2. [Configure](https://docs.microsoft.com/sql/relational-databases/databases/move-system-databases#a-nameexamplesa-examples) the SQL temporary database to use a drive other than the C drive.
-Ideally this drive should have ample free space; at least equivalent to your database's [large table](migration-import.md#generating-a-dacpac).
-3. If your source database is still over 1TB after [reducing the size](../accounts/clean-up-data.md?toc=/vsts/tfs-server/toc.json&bc=/vsts/tfs-server/breadcrumb/toc.json) then you will need to [attach](https://docs.microsoft.com/azure/virtual-machines/windows/attach-disk-portal) additional 1TB disks and combine them into a single partition to restore your database on the VM.
-4. Collection databases over 1TB in size should consider using Solid State Drives (SSDs) for both the temporary database and collection database.

-VSTS is available in a multitude of [regions](https://azure.microsoft.com/en-us/regions/services/) across the globe.
+VSTS is available in several Azure [regions](https://azure.microsoft.com/en-us/regions/services/) across the globe.
 When importing to these regions it's critical that you place your data in the correct region to ensure that the import can start correctly.
-Setting up your SQL Azure VM in a location other than the ones recommended below will result in the import either failing to start or taking much longer than expected to complete.
+Setting up your SQL Azure VM in a location other than the ones recommended below will result in the import failing to start.

 Use the table below  to decide where you should create you SQL Azure VM if you're using this method to import.

 |    Desired Import Region        |    SQL Azure VM Region         |
 |---------------------------------|--------------------------------|